omoerbeek/e2pv/README.md

   120069930 => 123456,
   // three more
 );

+// If mode is SPLIT, optionally define the Enecsys ID to APIKEY mappings
+// If an id is not found, the default APIKEY from above is used.
+//$apikey = array(
+// NNNNNNNNN => 'hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh',
+// NNNNNNNNN => 'hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh',
+//);

 ?>
 ```
 Data for inverter `120069930` will be sent to PVOutput SystemID `123456`, etc.
 Aggragted data will also by sent to the main `SYSTEMID`.
+If an Enecsys ID is found in the `$apikey` array, output will be
+sent to the corresponding apikey, otherwise it will be sent to the
+default apikey `APIKEY`.